YigitEnesOzal/YigitEnesOzal/README.md

 - 🌱 I’m currently learning react-redux

-- 💬 Ask me about angular,javascript
+- 💬 Ask me about angular,javascript and flutter

 - 📫 How to reach me y.enesozal99@gmail.com